evcc-io/evcc/README.md

 Use `value` to define the value to read from the device.
 All values that are supported by [MBMD](https://github.com/volkszaehler/mbmd/blob/master/meters/measurements.go#L28) are pre-configured.

+In case of SunSpec-compatible inverters, values can also be configured in the form of `model:[block:]point` according to SunSpec definition.
+For example, a 3-phase inverter's DC power of the 2nd string would be configurable as `103:2:W`.

 #### Manual configuration

 If the Modbus device is not supported by MBMD, the Modbus register can also be manually configured: